-Outstanding amounts payable to MGHC Royal arose from advances to Company for settlement of outstanding obligations.
-Amounts are unsecured, non-interest bearing, and are to be offset against the Company's share of future dividends of MGHC Royal, which are not expected to be declared within 12 months from reporting date, thus, the amount was classified as non-current liability as at December 31, 2021 and 2020.
+Outstanding amounts payable to MGHC Royal arose from advances to the Company for settlement of outstanding obligations.
+Amounts are unsecured, non-interest bearing, and are to be offset against the Company's share of future dividends of MGHC Royal, which are not expected to be declared within 12 months from reporting date, thus, the amount was classified as non-current liability as at December 31, 2022 and 2021.